 - 1. Ask students to think about what happens when it rains in Southern California.
 All of us have seen streets and parking lots flooded with stormwater, rivers of stormwater rushing down gutters and overflowing from storm drains, and torrents of rainwater roaring down flood control channels into the ocean.
-Imagine how it would help our water supply if we could use all that rainwater! - 2.
-Discuss ways that stormwater can be used, how it recharges groundwater, how it can be captured for use, and how runoff not only wastes water but also carries pollutants into the ocean. - 3.
+Imagine how it would help our water supply if we could use all that rainwater! - Discuss ways that stormwater can be used, how it recharges groundwater, how it can be captured for use, and how runoff not only wastes water but also carries pollutants into the ocean. - 3.
 Direct students to The Times eNewspaper.
 Working individually or in small groups, have students look for examples of homes, business or government entities making efforts to capture stormwater or help it soak into the ground.
 Students can describe one such example in Part 1 of their worksheets. - 4.
-Students can complete Part 2 of their worksheets by describing another example from the news of an action that some person, business, or organization could take to make better use of stormwater. - 5.
-Students can go to https://vimeo.com/195881950 to learn about Tujunga spreading grounds and stormwater capture.
-Students can also visit ladwp.com/stormwater for information about LADWP projects.
-Additional information about stormwater capture can be viewed by visiting LADWP partners, such as Los Angeles Bureau of Sanitation and TreePeople. - 6.
+Students can complete Part 2 of their worksheets by describing another example from the news of an action that some person, business, or organization could take to make better use of stormwater. - For more information about stormwater capture, students can go to ladwp.com/stormwater or refer to page 35 in the 2023-24 Briefing Book. - 6.
 Using the information they have acquired in the previous steps of this lesson, have students complete Part 3 of their worksheets by developing an action plan consisting of things they can do at school and around their homes to capture and use stormwater or help it soak into the ground.